frankyeh/Practicum/gui_cli.md

 - 🙋‍♂️ Post-Workshop Q&A (Unrecorded)

-After each session, we’ll have an informal, off-the-record Q&A. You can ask about your own research, bring up ideas, or suggest features you'd like to see in DSI Studio.
+**At the end of each day's workshop, we’ll have an informal, off-the-record Q&A**.
+You can ask about your own research, bring up ideas, or suggest features you'd like to see in DSI Studio.
 It’s an open forum to chat and brainstorm together.

 ---